obuyajr/sentiment-BERT/README.md

 Usage
 The main script for performing sentiment analysis is sentiment_analysis.py.
 This script takes a CSV file containing text data and outputs a CSV file with sentiment labels (positive, negative, or neutral) for each text sample.

+Acknowledgments
+This code is based on the Hugging Face Transformers library and the PyTorch tutorials.
+Thanks to the developers of these libraries for their contributions to the NLP community.